the-events-calendar/the-events-calendar/readme.txt

 * Tweak - support for the `tribe_suppress_query_filters` query variable to prevent the plugin own query filters from applying [116356, 115579]
 * Tweak - Add the `tribe_events_has_next_args` and `tribe_events_has_previous_args` filters to allow filtering the arguments that will be used to check if next/previous archive pages or events are available [123950]
 * Fix - Include second param for the `the_title` for Events, Venue and Organizer Rest API endpoints, prevent warnings (Props to Alex) [123317]
+* Language - 5 new strings added, 167 updated, 0 fuzzied, and 1 obsoleted

 = [4.8.2] 2019-03-04 =